 Peggy Ahwesh’s 4-channel installation Border Control at Microscope Gallery is unremitting in its criticism of current United States policies.
 The four flat screens on the floor create a square but the use of mirroring and kaleidoscope turn the walls and lines of the San Diego-Tijuana (United States-Mexico) border into disorienting circular space warps.
 Explanations were often necessary for audiences who peered into the screens but couldn’t discern what they were to see.
 Just as abstract art was once confounding, the visual complexities made possible by digital technologies clearly require articulation for an audience that is open to them, but uncertain how to commit to the viewing process.

-This has been an issue for other forms of time-based media, and Ahwesh has used Super 8mm and 16mm film, heat-sensitive cameras, and drones among other approaches for her politically charged work since the 1970s.
-In the context of the current virus scares, the five separate works using touchscreens all provided gloves to help viewers reduce at least that level fear about interacting with the works.
+This has been an issue for other forms of time-based media, and Ahwesh has used Super 8mm and 16mm film, heat-sensitive cameras, and drones, among other approaches, for her politically charged work since the 1970s.
+In the context of the current virus scares, the five separate works using touchscreens all provided gloves to help viewers reduce at least that level of fear about interacting with the works.
 This will likely become an expectation for all interactive works going forward.

-Rafael Lozano-Hemmer’s is well known for his electronic art and Max Estrella gallery offered four distinct works.
+Rafael Lozano-Hemmer is well known for his electronic art, and Max Estrella Gallery offered four distinct works.
 A screen of free-floating letters programmed using a dynamic equation flow into a sentence mid-screen, culled from the works of the 16th century Portuguese skeptic philosopher Francisco Sánchez text, Quod nihil scitur (That Nothing Is Known).
-It would take 2000 years to read the entire work at this rate, but allows the reader to pause with each thought.
-Slowing the reading process from the typical scanning to patient contemplation manages to keep readers hooked because as one sentence fades into the seeming distance, the swirl of letters is flowing into the next idea.
-The American author Don DeLillo writes his books one sentence on each page because he believes he can communicate more precisely in such clear honing of language.
+It would take 2000 years to read the entire work at this rate but it allows the reader to pause with each thought.
+Slowing the reading process from the typical scanning to patient contemplation keeps readers hooked because as one sentence fades into the seeming distance, the swirl of letters flows into the next idea.
+The American author Don DeLillo writes his books with one sentence on each page because he believes he can communicate more precisely with such clear honing of language.

-Lozano-Hemmer’s Recurrent Anaxagoras is a generative animation responding to information from the NASA Solar Dynamics Observatory.
+Lozano-Hemmer’s Recurrent Anaxagoras is a generative animation responding to NASA Solar Dynamics Observatory information.
 The work allows people to stare at the sun, but equally to consider our complex relationship with this fiery star whose position in relation to us has been a point of contention for scientific and ideological reasons stretching back into early language.
 We can’t look at it, but we need it, at this distance, but no closer nor far, and we can’t be certain of it, though we must presume it will be there rising every morning.